JFrei86/ALAN/index.md

 ## Reading List

 This residency is part of a multi-year journey exploring the intersection of dance and AI between Jordan and Jesse.
-Throughout this journey, we have used the following resources as material that inspired this work (a "Syllabus" if you will).
+Throughout this journey, we have used the following material that inspired this work (a "Syllabus" if you will).
 The following list is a reading list where you can learn more about our thought process in making ALAN.

 *   [Empire of AI](https://karendhao.com/) by Karen Hao
 *   [Alan Turing: The Enigma](https://openlibrary.org/books/OL27136351M/Alan_Turing) by Andrew Hodges